The Tell es-Safi/Gath Archaeological Project and the Security Situation

 Due to the “ups and downs” of the security situation in Israel, and in light of the war in Gaza a few years ago (and occasional terrorist attacks at different times), questions have been asked regarding the safety and security of the participants in the excavation.
 In fact, throughout the world we are all going through quite troubled times, and being a bit worried is actually a logical (and healthy!) response.
 This is especially true for those of you that are hearing about the events via the media outside of Israel.
 Nevertheless, I would like to try and ease your worries a bit.

 First of all, as the director of the team, I put the highest priority on ALL safety issues (not only security-related).
-The constant, overall safety of all participants is always at the top of my list.
+The constant, overall safety, and health, of all participants is always at the top of my list.
 Thus, we will never do anything that in any way would put any of the participants in any risk!
 To insure the safety of all participants, the expedition will always strictly follow the safety and security instructions of the authorities.
 Second of all, keep in mind that often, the situation as reported in the media seems much worse than it actually is!

 On weekends, as the volunteers make their plans to go sightseeing, we carefully review their itineraries, to ensure that they are not planning to go to any dangerous areas.

 Thank G-d, we have never had any direct security-related problems and I hope and pray that this will continue.
 If I may add, it should be remembered that the main objective of terrorism is to obstruct us from living our lives in a usual manner.
 Yes, we must be more aware of security-related issues (and take these matters seriously), but, on the other hand, we will continue with our plans, and yes, we will be out in the field this season!!

 Hoping that you will join us this season,

 All the best,